 In the adolescent and teen years there are two more critical vaccinations; one is against whooping cough.
 This second dose is a protective measure for babies.
 At this age, children also receive the meningitis vaccine.

-At our primary care practices, new safety and infection control procedures are in place to keep you and your child safe:
+At our primary care practices, safety and infection control procedures are in place to keep you and your child safe:

 All patients, family members and visitors will be asked questions about health symptoms before entering the waiting area.